J45k4/gke-grpc/readme.md

 # Gke grpc

-This is an example project to show one way to use grpc in google container engine.
+This is an example project to show one way to use grpc in google kubernetes engine.

 ```bash
 # Install to your cluster